alexdoshii/doshii-code-challenge-semirix/Questionnaire/README.md

 2. In a hypothetical situation, AWS costs have been rising month to month by over 30%.
 What would you do to stem the rising costs?

 3. What would you consider to be the pros and cons of outsourcing software development?
 What about DevOps?

+4. What do you see as the responsibilities of a software developer?